pyPrarthan/Personal-Finance-Tracker/README.md

 # 💰 Personal Finance Tracker with FinBot 🤖

-This Python project, inspired by [this YouTube video](https://www.youtube.com/watch?v=Dn1EjhcQk64), is designed to help you manage and track your personal finances.
+This Python project, is designed to help you manage and track your personal finances.
 It allows you to record income and expenses, view transactions within a specific date range, and visualize your financial data with a simple plot.

 ## 📂 Project Structure